-Are you involved in running the day-to-day operations of a doctor’s office and feel like your phone system has been giving you nothing but problems?
+Are you involved in running the day-to-day operations of a clinic or practice and feel like your medical office phone system has been giving you nothing but problems?

 If so, then you know that it doesn’t take long before you’re tired of trying to work around all the technical limitations of an outdated or inadequate phone system.